alaurenson/Shantou-2018/UNIX/README.md

 For nearly all file manipulations we'll do, and for any "bioinformatic" analysis programs we'll run, we'll be using bash in the terminal.

 Bash is one of several available **shell** languages that allow a user to communcate with the computer's **kernel**.
 The kernel refers to the active machine-language processes interacting with the computer hardware - this is not generally readable by humans, and so we rely on the shell to allow us to communicate with the computer.

+The kernel is essentially the "linux" or "mac or "windows" itself.
+The shell is how we communicate with it.

-Bash is very common, and is my favorite, so that's what we'll be working with!
+Bash is very common shell language, and is my favorite, so that's what we'll be working with!

 ----